Sports performance. Move better, perform better, stay healthy.

 +

 Structural Integration optimizes your body's alignment and fascial system, which directly impacts performance.
 When your structure is properly aligned, forces transfer efficiently through your body, reducing energy waste.
-You'll generate more power with less effort, move more fluidly, and reduce injury risk.
+You will generate more power with less effort, move more fluidly, and reduce injury risk.
 Many athletes report feeling 'faster,' 'lighter,' or 'more connected' after structural work.
 The improvements persist because your structure itself has changed, not just temporary performance enhancement.

 Will this interfere with my current training program?